-For the purposes of de novo review by the Commission, the applicant has provided Commission staff with supplemental information consisting of: 1) biological assessments of the rocky intertidal and coastal bluff environmentally sensitive habitat areas (ESHAs) on the project site; 2) a geotechnical analysis of the blufftop margins as to their stability and bearing strength to support heavy equipment operations associated with the clean-up activities in those locales; 3) an estimate of excavation and stockpiling quantities of building foundation debris and underlying contaminated soil materials and groundwater and the location of these storage areas relative to environmentally sensitive areas; 4) an alternatives analysis addressing the relative benefits and risks associated with retention versus removal of the building foundations in conducting further assessments of the scope and extent of contaminated materials beneath these sites; and (5) estimation of the quantities of building foundation and soil materials to be stockpiled and the location of the stockpile areas.
+For the purposes of de novo review by the Commission, the applicant has provided Commission staff with supplemental information consisting of: 1) biological assessments of the rocky intertidal and coastal bluff environmentally sensitive habitat areas (ESHAs)

+on the project site; 2) a geotechnical analysis of the blufftop margins as to their stability and bearing strength to support heavy equipment operations associated with the work activities in those locales; 3) an estimate of excavation and stockpiling quantities of building foundation debris and underlying soil and the location of these storage areas relative to environmentally sensitive areas; 4) an alternatives analysis addressing the relative benefits and risks associated with retention versus removal of the building foundations in conducting further assessments of the scope and extent of constituents of potential concern (COPCs) beneath these sites; and (5) estimation of the quantities of building foundation and soil materials to be stockpiled and the location of the stockpile areas.
 The supplemental information addresses issues raised by the appeal and provides additional information that was not a part of the record when the County originally acted to approve the coastal development permit.

 As a result of the review of these and other application materials, Commission staff identified aspects of the project where consistency with the policies and standards of the LCP, especially those regarding the protection of coastal water quality and biological resources, were found to be deficient.
 Specific project modifications were in turn identified that would bring the project into conformance with these LCP provisions.
 In coordination with the staff of the North Coast Regional Water Quality Control Board, Commission staff discussed these concerns and suggested project changes with the applicant, who subsequently amended the project application for purposes of the Commission's hearing de novo (see Exhibit No. 6, pages 1 through 13).
-These project changes entail: (1) provisions for pre-demolition testing of perimeter areas around the building foundations with known or suspected hazardous materials contamination; (2) identification of low-permeable interim capping materials for excavated foundation removal and impacted soils areas; (3) further specification of the scope of the debris removal activities from the coastal bluff areas; and (4) provisions for confirmation testing for specified chemicals of potential concern in coastal bluff areas.
+These project changes entail: (1) provisions for pre-demolition testing of perimeter areas around select building foundations with known or suspected hazardous materials contamination; (2) identification of low-permeable interim capping materials for foundation and soil removal areas where COPCs exceed cleanup levels; and (3) further specification of the scope of the debris removal activities from the coastal bluff areas.